tomouchuu/Doujin-Release-Tracker/readme.md

 ## I wanna add a release

 First off head to [here](https://github.com/Tomo-san/comiket/tree/master/app/events) and then click on the event you want to add/edit a release on.
 For example if I wanted to add a release for C85, then I'd click c85.json.
-Next click edit and copy the commented template, remove the slashes & fill in the details.
+Next click edit and copy a release, paste on a new line after `},` & replace the details.
 Some Info:

 * Album is the name of the album
-* Artist is the name of the artist or circle
+* Artist is the name of the artist
+* Circle is the name of the circle
 * Link is a link to the crossfade or website to preview the music
 * Type is what type of release it is.
-If it has more than one type then copy this `['type 1','type 2','type 3']` etc.
+* Genre is the genre of the release.
 * Available is whether some lovely generous fellow has put it on the internet.
 Just type `false` if it isn't.
 If it is then use the web address to it.

+### Extra
+You can have more than one entry for a field i.e. Multiple Genres / Artists.
+For this just comma separate them like so `"artist 1, artist 2, artist 3"` etc.

+It will choose to display either the artist or the circle, not both.
+However searching for an artist within the circle will still show the release.
+It chooses based on Length with a preference for the shorter of the two.

-See [c84.json](https://github.com/Tomo-san/comiket/blob/master/app/events/c84.json) for what it should be like.
+See [c85.json](https://github.com/Tomo-san/comiket/blob/master/app/events/c85.json) for what it should be like.

 If that is too hard, then just message me on twitter ([@t0mtheenemy](http://twitter.com/t0mtheenemy)) or something.